telerik/blazor-docs/components/popover/overview.md

 # Blazor Popover Overview

-The <a href = "https://www.telerik.com/blazor-ui/popover" target="_blank">Blazor Popover component</a> helps you to easily display additional information to your users with a tooltip-like behavior.
+The <a href = "https://www.telerik.com/blazor-ui/popover" target="_blank">Blazor Popover component</a> behaves much as a tooltip and helps you to easily display additional information to your users.
 This article explains how to start using the component and describes its features.

 ## Creating Blazor Popover